 Topography-Guided PRK for Keratoconus

 Topography-guided PRK uses information gained from your corneal map to program the laser to help make your cornea more optically regular.
 The goal of topography-guided PRK, like Intacs and CK, is to improve corneal contour in the KC patient to improve glasses corrected vision and contact lens tolerance.
-In general, you will still need contacts and glasses afterwards.
+In general, you will still need contacts and glasses afterward.

 Here at CLEI Center for Keratoconus, we have also performed adjunctive procedures on patients who have had CXL and topo-guided PRK with very encouraging results.